 The other thing you’ll want to do is add a custom date range.
 That will allow the data to auto-populate in the future and provide a more comparative analysis.

-This can especially come in handy should you share the Data Studio link and someone want to adjust the timeframe with a filter.
+This can especially come in handy should you share the Looker Studio link and someone want to adjust the timeframe with a filter.

-Unfortunately, as of writing this article, there is not a simple way to add both MoM and YoY data with one scorecard.
+Unfortunately, as of writing this article, there is no simple way to add both MoM and YoY data with one scorecard.
 You can only select one timeframe at a time.
 There are ways around it, which I’ll explain in a different post.

 Fortunately, there’s a workaround for this by duplicating the scorecard and overlaying one over the other.
 Just make sure to give your scorecard a background color so it can hide the contents of the other card.